QAInsights/Streamlit-JMeter/README.md

 ## Streamlit Hello World

-After installing all the necessary components, you could run a `hello world` program by `streamlit hello`.
+After installing all the necessary components, you could run a `hello` program by invoking `streamlit hello`.
+This will open a browser (or new tab).
+You can run Streamlit from your Github Gists, e.g. `streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/app.py`